extremeshok/kiosk-monitor/README.md

 [Install]
 WantedBy=multi-user.target
+WantedBy=graphical.target
 ```

 Reload systemd after any manual edits: `sudo systemctl daemon-reload`.

 `ExecStop` sends the main watchdog process a `TERM`, and `SuccessExitStatus` tells systemd those signal-driven exits are expected (preventing unwanted restarts after `systemctl stop`).

+The unit is tied to both `multi-user.target` and `graphical.target`, so it comes up automatically whether the system boots into a text console or a graphical desktop (no extra symlink juggling on different Pi images).

 Adjust the `User` and `Environment` lines to match the user that owns your kiosk session (for example, `pi`).